Analog fast Fourier transforms for scalable and efficient signal processing: Introduction

-In this article, we propose and demonstrate a new, more scalable mapping of the Fourier transform onto analog IMC architectures that is based on the classic Cooley-Tukey FFT algorithm \cite{cooley1965algorithm}.
-This method factorizes large DFTs into smaller elementary DFTs that are then computed by analog MVMs, which enables a single modestly sized memory array to efficiently process arbitrarily large DFTs when accompanied by a small amount of digital processing.
+In this article, we demonstrate a new, more scalable mapping of the Fourier transform onto analog IMC architectures that is based on the classic Cooley-Tukey FFT algorithm \cite{cooley1965algorithm}.
+This method factorizes large DFTs into smaller elementary DFTs that are computed by analog MVMs, which enables a small number of modestly sized memory arrays to efficiently process arbitrarily large DFTs.
 Compared to prior analog IMC approaches, the analog FFT reduces the energy and area scaling of the DFT from $O(N^2)$ to $O(N \text{log} N)$, just as the original FFT algorithm reduced the complexity of the DFT on digital processors.
-However, the optimal analog implementation of the FFT has essential differences from the optimal digital implementation, and achieves its $O(N \text{log} N)$ scaling in a different way.
-Along with higher efficiency, the analog FFT can also yield more accurate DFTs than prior analog IMC approaches, independently of the memory technology used for computing.
+The analog FFT can also yield more accurate DFT computation at any transform size, independently of the memory technology used for computing.
+The superior scalability of the analog FFT extends the practical range of mathematical kernels that can be efficiently processed using analog IMC.
+This enables a flexible architecture of analog IMC cores (Fig. \ref{fig:cooley_tukey}e) that can be re-programmed to accelerate different kernels, such as neural network layers and FFTs, to achieve low-power end-to-end execution of edge workloads.

-As a proof-of-concept, we have implemented analog FFTs on a large array of charge-trapping flash memory devices based on the silicon-oxide-nitride-oxide-silicon (SONOS) material stack, and experimentally computed the frequency spectra of 1D audio and 2D image signals.
+As a proof-of-concept, we implemented analog FFTs on a large array of charge-trapping flash memory devices based on the silicon-oxide-nitride-oxide-silicon (SONOS) material stack, which was fabricated in a 40-nm complementary metal-oxide-semiconductor (CMOS) process.
 The subthreshold operation and precise analog programmability of this memory enables half a million devices to simultaneously participate in a single analog MVM while retaining high accuracy.
-Leveraging the scalability of both the FFT and the SONOS memory technology, we compute analog DFTs of up to 65,536 points, three orders of magnitude larger than any prior DFT computed using analog hardware.
-We also show that while the energy of both analog and digital FFTs fundamentally scales as $\mathcal{O}(N \text{log} N)$, analog FFTs can have a 15$\times$ to 60$\times$ energy advantage at all practical DFT sizes over digital FFTs.
-This is benchmarked by simulating 40-nm node SONOS analog IMC circuits and by executing FFT designs on the 7-nm node AMD Xilinx Versal chip, which contains dedicated accelerators for signal processing.
-Our results demonstrate the versatility of analog accelerators to reach the scale and accuracy needed for practical workloads, not just in ML but across a wide range of signal processing applications.
+We used the SONOS array to experimentally compute the frequency spectra of 1D audio and 2D image signals.
+Leveraging the scalability of both the FFT and the memory technology, we compute analog DFTs of up to 65,536 points, which is more than $500\times$ larger than any prior DFT computed using analog hardware \cite{Wang2025}.
+We also show using experimentally-validated models that analog IMC hardware can provide accurate end-to-end acceleration of complex edge workloads such as automatic speech recognition, which combine FFTs with ML processing.